The mecca for leftovers & veggies about to go bad. This is a guide (OF SORTS) to give you an outline and send you on your waY

-If given a choice, I always pick chicken sausage or turkey bacon.
-But.
-Don’t discriminate.
-Leftover meat from last night's dinner works, too.
-Heat a skillet (cast iron is queen) with some oil and throw your meat in.
+If given a choice, I always pick a flavorful chicken sausage or thick cut bacon.
+But, Don’t discriminate.
+Leftover meat from last night's dinner works great, too.
+If you’re not a meat lover, just jump down to #2.
+Heat a large high-sided pan (cast iron is queen) with some olive oil and throw your meat in.
 Cook until it’s slightly crispy.
-Take the meat out and set it on a plate to the side, saving the leftover greasy goodness in the skillet.
-If you’re not a meat lover, just start at #2.
+Take the meat out and set it on a plate to the side, saving the leftover greasy meat goodness in the skillet.

 The world is your oystah.
-Already cooked veggies are perfect here, just make sure you like their previous life's seasoning and that it won’t overpower everything you're adding.
-Spinach, peppers, mushrooms, corn, kale, carrots, turnips, even apples work if your flavors are in that arena.
-Chop any veggies and throw them in with the potatoes and onions until your greens wilt and things get hot.
-Throw your meat back in now too, and add a little seasoning.
-Some salt, pepper, red pepper flakes, Aleppo etc. Think about the flavors you've added and what will compliment them.
+Already cooked veggies are perfect here, just make sure you like their previous life's seasoning so it won’t overpower everything you're adding.
+Spinach, peppers, mushrooms, corn, any beans (black beans, Cannellini beans), kale, any greens, Brussels sprouts, carrots, turnips, even apples work if your flavors are in that arena.
+Chop up all veggies and throw them in with the potatoes and onions, still over medium-high heat, until your greens wilt and things get hot. then, add your meat back in and add some seasoning: salt, pepper, red pepper flakes etc. Think about the flavors you've added and what will compliment them.

 The best for last.
 Eggs!

-I prefer to use my spatula to make a few holes in my hash and crack the eggs into those holes.
-If this is your approach, pop the entire skillet into the oven at about 400 degrees for a few minutes, until the eggs look like you want them to (if you’re feeling brave, turn the oven on broil for the last couple seconds to heat the eggs from the top down as a finishing touch).
-You can also cook your eggs separately and then put them on top of the hash once they’re done.
-Just serve your hash right out of the skillet.
+with your pan off heat, use a spatula to make a few “pockets” in your hash then crack your eggs right into those holes. season the tops of the eggs with s+p, then place the entire skillet into the oven at 400 degrees for a few minutes, until the eggs look like you want them to (jiggling the pan helps to see how cooked the eggs are, and if you’re feeling brave, turn the oven on broil for the last couple seconds to heat the eggs from the top down as a finishing touch). if this intimidates you, fry your eggs separately and place them on top of the hash once they’re done.

-For fancy points, top your skillet with fresh chopped herbs like parsley or chives, crumble goat cheese or feta on top, sprinkle with salt flakes, or top it with some shredded cheese and bake it a few extra seconds.
+For fancy points, top your skillet with fresh chopped herbs like parsley, tarragon or chives, crumble goat cheese or feta on top, add hunks of avocado, drizzle it with hot sauce, sprinkle it with salt flakes, or top it with some shredded cheese and bake it a few extra seconds.
 Melted cheese never hurt anyone.

 as seen in the picture: